George Moore (Medal of Honor)

-Seaman George Moore (born George Joseph Moore, 1837 – d.
+Seaman George Moore (born George Joseph Moore, c.
+1837 – d.
 July 24, 1904) was a Union Navy sailor in the American Civil War and a recipient of the U.S. military's highest decoration, the Medal of Honor.

 Military service

 Born in 1837 in Philadelphia, Moore enlisted in the Union Navy on November 26, 1862, at Boston.
 He served aboard the USS Rhode Island.
 On December 30, 1862, the USS Monitor, which was under tow by the USS Rhode Island foundered 10 miles east of Cape Hatteras in heavy seas.
 Moore, a crew member aboard the Rhode Island’s cutter boat, helped to rescue the crew members of the USS Monitor into the cutter, at the peril to his own life.
 Moore was awarded the Medal of Honor for this heroic action.
 George Moore re-enlisted in the Union Navy on January 23, 1864, serving till being discharged April 7, 1865.